 With this format, you expand on concepts viewers love instead of guessing what they like.
 For example, if viewers like a video explaining the benefits of a specific product, create a series of videos breaking down that product and its features in more detail.

 After analyzing what millions of viewers watch, Google concluded that people seek content they are familiar with.
 It’s a time-conscious decision for the viewer.
 Every minute, brands and creators uploaded over 500 hours of video to YouTube as of 2020.
-People seek more of the same to avoid watching a boring video and wasting their time.
+People seek more of the same to avoid watching boring videos and wasting their time.

 Google found serialized content to be one of the top YouTube trends of 2021.

 Serialized content helps you strengthen the bond between you and your audience.
-When you expand on a topic viewers want to know more about, you show them you care about their preferences.
+When you expand on topics viewers want to know more about, you show them you care about their preferences.
 They’ll see you value their desires and are not trying to only profit from them.
 Hence, they’ll be happier to support your initiatives.

 YouTube offers the most reach for your serialized videos.
 To use it, log into YouTube Creator Studio.
 Then click on the Analytics tab in the left sidebar to find which of your videos people watch most frequently and for the longest time.
 Look for a video with above-average views, comments, or viewing sessions.
 Next, ask yourself one question: Can I create a video on a different aspect of this topic?
 If you can, produce it to increase your odds of publishing a successful video.